uday87j/teach_python/fundamentals/exercises/dictionary/dictionary.md

 Print `N` words before `word` in dictionary order

 Make sure these options work only if `--word` or `--words` is given

+### Part 4

+For all the words that are successfully searched, store them separately *somewhere* and call it as `cache`.
+Next time a word is queried, look for that word in this `cache`.
+If found, return the result right away.
+Otherwise, search the dictionary as usual.

+This technique is called *caching*.
+It greatly improves the *performance* of queries of *repeated* words.
+The reason for increase in performance should be apparent.

+Limit the number of words that are stored in cache to 100.

+Tip: Think where all can you store this cache that can be used each time this program is run.
+We have seen such a place in one of the sessions.

+### Part 5

+`--cache-size N`

+Set the number of words stored in cache to `N`